-Various solutions to this problem exist, including the definition of static TE links (that is, not advertised by a routing protocol) between the NNs and ENs.
+Various solutions to this problem exist, including the definition of static TE links (that is, not advertised by a routing protocol) between the CNs and ENs.
 Nevertheless, special procedures may be necessary to advertise to the edge nodes outside of the network information about egress network links without also advertising the information specific to the contents of the network.

-In the future, when the requirements on the information that needs to be supported are better understood, TE extensions to EGPs may be defined that provide this function, and new rules for leaking TE information between routing instances may be used.
+In the future, when the requirements on the information that needs to be supported are better understood, TE extensions to EGPs may be defined to provide this function, and new rules for leaking TE information between routing instances may be used.

-4.3.3 Utilizing Call Setup
+4.3.3.
+Utilizing Call Setup

-When IGP and EGP solutions are not available at the User-to-Network Interface (UNI), there is still a requirement to have, at the local edge nodes, the knowledge of the remote edge link capabilities.
+When IGP and EGP solutions are not available at the User-to-Network Interface (UNI), there is still a requirement to have the knowledge of the remote edge link capabilities at the local edge nodes.